This page contains important information that will help you prepare to apply for admission to graduate studies at the University of Ottawa.

 Say “Yes”!

-To accept your offer, follow the instructions in your admission file in uoZone.
+To accept your offer, follow the instructions in uoZone under “Admissions”.
 You must accept your offer of admission by the deadline indicated in the offer.

 Pay your non-refundable admission deposit

-When applying to Immigration, Refugees and Citizenship Canada for a study permit, most international students must include an attestation letter issued by Ontario’s provincial government.
-We send these attestation letters to applicants who have accepted their offer of admission and paid their deposit.
+When applying to Immigration, Refugees and Citizenship Canada (IRCC) for a study permit, international students admitted to a graduate certificate or graduate diploma program must include a provincial attestation letter issued by Ontario’s provincial government.
+The University of Ottawa guarantees provincial attestation letters for all international applicants who accept their offer of admission and pay the admission deposit by the deadline indicated on the offer.

 While awaiting your provincial attestation letter, prepare the other documents you need to apply for a study permit.